Houston Prostitution & Solicitation Lawyer

 - Repeat or chronic offenders are usually ineligible

-Prostitution & Solicitation FAQ
+Prostitution & Solicitation FAQs

 Will I Go to Jail for Prostitution or Solicitation?

 Some defendants qualify for a pretrial diversion program instead of jail.
 You could also be eligible for probation, community service, house arrest, or a combination of these alternatives to jail time.
 Sex for money in Texas is now a felony, making avoiding jail more difficult.
+You could improve your chance to avoid incarceration by consulting a prostitution lawyer near you.

 Can I Handle Prostitution & Solicitation Charges Without My Spouse Knowing?